Blinking an LED with a PIC Microcontroller – XC8Bitahwa Bindu

 LEDs have many advantages over the traditional lights (the incandescent and neon light bulbs) such as: low voltage of operation, very low energy consumption, smaller size, longer lifetime, available in many colours etc. In many energy efficient applications, the LEDs are tending to replace the traditional light source.

-In this article we will learn how to connect and switch on and off various LEDs to a microcontroller using the Microchip XC8 Compiler.
+In this article we will learn how to control various LEDs connected to a PIC microcontroller using the Microchip XC8 Compiler.

 This is the simplest project a beginner in embedded programming can start with before attempting any complex projects as we have learned from the Introduction to XC8 Compiler article.